sualehalam/Udacity-Data-Analyst-Nanodegree/Project 2 - Investigate-TMDB-Movie-Dataset/README.md

 ### Database Schema:

 The movie dataset, which is originally from Kaggle, was cleaned and provided by Udacity.
-This data set contains information about 5,000 movies collected from The Movie Database (TMDb).
+This data set contains information about 5,000 movies collected from The Movie Database (TMDb) and the whole dataset duration covers from 1960 to 2015.
 Contains data such as `title, cast, director, runtime, budget, revenue, release year` etc.
 - Certain columns, like `‘cast’` and `‘genres’`, contain multiple values separated by pipe (|) characters.
 - There are some odd characters in the `‘cast’` column.
 Nothing to care much of, I leave them as is.
 - The final two columns ending with `“_adj"` show the budget and revenue of the associated movie in terms of 2010 dollars, accounting for inflation over time.